tomaszwojcik/spring-mvc-hibernate/README.md

 spring-mvc-hibernate
 ====================

-Project to show basics of Spring MVC and Hibernate.
+Project purpose is to understand basics of Spring MVC and Hibernate.